joesan/plant-simulator-deployment/README.md

 3. The .flux.yaml is used by Flux to generate and update manifests.
 Its commands are run in the directory (dev or production).
 In this particular case, .flux.yaml tells Flux to generate manifests running kustomize build and update policy annotations and container images by editing flux-patch.yaml, which will implicitly applied to the manifests generated with kustomize build.

-## Build & compose the Kubernetes resources
+## Build & compose the Kubernetes resources using Kustomize

-Since our kubernetes resources are scattered across different files for better organization, we need a way to deploy them in an order and in many big projects this could get out of control.
+Since our kubernetes resources are scattered across different files, for better organization we need a way to deploy them in an order and in many big projects this could get soon out of control.
 Fortunately, there is a project called [kustomization](https://github.com/kubernetes-sigs/kustomize) that you can use to compose the different resources into one big yml file that you can use to apply to your Kubernetes cluster.
+This is not needed to run this project, but I'm documenting this here just for educational piurposes.
+Calling the kustomize build is taken care by the flux operator as discussed in the step above.

 Note: kubectl latest version contains kustomization, so no need of any additional installation!